 Even in the rain, there may be an instance that involves exposure to dangerous flames or electric arcs.
 FR rainwear not only protects the wearing from rain and wind, but it also does not melt, drip or burn if exposed to flash fire or electric arcs.
 FR Rainwear is available in two forms, breathable and non-breathable fabrics.
 Most rainwear is a non-breathable fabric.

 Made of a single or double coating of Nomex substrate with FR polychloroprene, PVC or other waterproof, non-breathable substances.
 Be sure to look at the make of the material when purchasing though.
 Some garments are labeled FR but are actually comprised of nylon, which is inferior to Nomex.

 Breathable rainwear fabric is made by combining a Nomex woven outer shell to a breathable polyurethane liner, making a two or three layer garment.
 Another way breathable rainwear is made is by combining the same outer Nomex shell to a knit or non-woven lining with a breathable PTFE membrane, also making a two or three layer garment.

 Rainwear garments are used by electrical utility workers, oil and gas operations and other work environments that have a risk of thermal exposure in a wide range of climatic conditions.
 It is not to be used around molten substances or welding operations or in environments that require critical static control.
-FR Rainwear will not ignite or melt, however if there is molten substance contact, the rainwear will begin to pinhole.
+FR Rainwear will not ignite or melt, however, if there is molten substance contact, the rainwear will begin to pinhole.
 When caring for your rainwear you should wipe the surface clean with a mild detergent water solution.
-It should be rinsed or machine-washed in warm water, using mild detergent.
+It should be rinsed or machine-washed in warm water, using a mild detergent.
 Do not dry clean your rainwear.